kevinbthomson/slc-tattoo-expo/src/location.md

 #### <a href="https://www.visitsaltlake.com/salt-palace-convention-center/" title="visitsaltlake.com">visitsaltlake.com</a> | <a href="https://goo.gl/maps/fxMZsUBM1oNkbwZF6" target="_blank">View in maps</a>

-The Salt Palace Convention Center facility takes up several square blocks, so there may be some walking involved before you reach your final destination.
-The Salt Lake City Tattoo Expo is located on the west end of the center, and we recommend entering on the **300 West** entrance facing the Vivint Arena
+The Salt Palace Convention Center facility takes up several square blocks, so there may be some walking involved before you reach your final destination. **The Salt Lake City Tattoo Expo** is located on the west end of the center, and we recommend entering on the **300 West** entrance facing the Vivint Arena.

 The convetion center has two underground parking garages for your convenience.